Pauli Propagation: A Computational Framework for Simulating Quantum Systems: Under the hood

 On the middle level, there are many questions surrounding how to best utilize prior knowledge about the circuits to be simulated.
 Pauli weight truncation, for example, can be seen as a truncation tailored to random quantum circuits~\cite{angrisani2024classically} which is significantly less effective in structured circuits.
-A Majorana Propagation method has recently been developed for the simulation of Fermionic systems~\cite{miller2025simulation}.
-This method is substantially more suited to simulating the long Pauli strings that arise naturally in Fermionic simulations but is still best suited to simulating random circuits, i.e., random Fermionic circuits. \zo{Symmetric merging strategies, whereby Pauli operators that behave identically due to symmetry properties of the circuit are merged to a single propagated string, can further reduce the memory cost of simulation~\cite{hamaguchi2025faster, teng2025symmetry}.}
+A Majorana Propagation method has recently been developed for the simulation of Fermionic systems~\cite{miller2025simulation,alam2025fermionic,alam2025programmable,d2025majorana}.
+This method is substantially more suited to simulating the long Pauli strings that arise naturally in Fermionic simulations.
+Symmetric merging strategies, whereby Pauli operators that behave identically due to symmetry properties of the circuit are merged to a single propagated string, can further reduce the memory cost of simulation~\cite{loizeau2025quantum,teng2025leveraging}.